 Having just reviewed a documentary on werewolf films, Mark of the Beast: The Legacy Of The Universal Werewolf, it seems only fitting a new one came my way so soon after.
 Hunter’s Moon from director Matthew Campagna and co-writer Rudy Jahchan.
 A film that blends lycanthropy, computer gaming, and on-line relationships into a bloody stew.

 August (Steven Morana) is having a bout of social anxiety.
 He’s being forced to attend the launch party for the game he was the lead programmer on.
 And he’s finally met Cheyenne (Holly Deveaux, The Mist, Shadowhunters).
 That’s not gone well, she’s kept a few secrets from him, like the fact she’s a cam girl and has a gun fetish.

 Meanwhile, the game’s developer Brian (Art Hindle, Black Christmas, The Brood) is dealing with the assorted press and guests.
 Including some uninvited ones such as Yannick (John Cor, The Exorcism of Molly Hartley) the ex of his current girlfriend Nikki (Supinder Wraich).
-More ominous is Father Roman (Colm Feore, The Curse of Buckout Road) who warns them they’ve pissed God off.
-Most of the guests think its part of the promotion.
+More ominous is Father Roman (Colm Feore, The Curse of Buckout Road, Trigger Point) who warns them they’ve pissed God off.
+Most of the guests think it’s part of the promotion.
 Until bodies start turning up torn to shreds.
 They’ll need to find out who, and what, the killer is if they want to survive.